Compaq: 2002–2013

 Most Compaq products have been re-branded with the HP nameplate, such as the company's market leading ProLiant server line (now owned by Hewlett Packard Enterprise, which spun off from HP in 2015), while the Compaq brand was repurposed for some of HP's consumer-oriented and budget products, notably Compaq Presario PCs.
-HP's business computers line was discontinued in favour of the Compaq Evo line, which was rebranded HP Compaq.
+HP's business Vectra desktop and OmniBook laptop computer line were discontinued in favour of Compaq's Evo line, which was initially rebranded HP Compaq but now use brands such as EliteBook and ProBook, among others, making it one of the last families of computers made by Compaq prior to the 2002 merger.
+HP has also since revived the OmniBook name in 2024 as the branding for HP's consumer laptop line.
 HP's Jornada PDAs were replaced by Compaq iPAQ PDAs, which were renamed HP iPAQ.
 Following the merger, all Compaq computers were shipped with HP software.

 In May 2007, HP announced in a press release a new logo for their Compaq Division to be placed on the new model Compaq Presarios.

-In 2008, HP reshuffled its business line notebooks.
-The "Compaq" name from its "HP Compaq" series was originally used for all of HP's business and budget notebooks.
-However, the HP EliteBook line became the top of the business notebook lineup while the HP Compaq B series became its middle business line.
-As of early 2009, the "HP ProBook" filled out HP's low end business lineup.

 In 2009, HP sold part of Compaq's former headquarters to the Lone Star College System.

 On August 18, 2011, then-CEO of HP Léo Apotheker announced plans for a partial or full spinoff of the Personal Systems Group.
 The PC unit had the lowest profit margin although it accounted for nearly a third of HP's overall revenues in 2010.
 HP was still selling more PCs than any other vendor, shipping 14.9 million PCs in the second quarter of 2011 (17.5% of the market according to Gartner), while Dell and Lenovo were tied for second place, each with more than a 12% share of the market and shipments of over 10 million units.
 However, the announcement of the PC spinoff (concurrent with the discontinuation of WebOS, and the purchase of Autonomy Corp. for $10 billion) was poorly received by the market, and after Apotheker's ouster, plans for a divestiture were cancelled.
 In March 2012, the printing and imaging division was merged into the PC unit.
 In October 2012, according to Gartner, Lenovo took the lead as the number one PC manufacturer from HP, while IDC ranked Lenovo just right behind HP.
 In Q2 2013, Forbes reported that Lenovo ranked ahead of HP as the world's number-one PC supplier.

+In 2013, HP discontinued the Compaq brand in North America entirely.